Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample09_ObservableEventBatch.md

 }
 ```

-#### Benefits
+### Benefits

 The benefit of this approach is that it utilizes all of the existing methods for managing and publishing events.
 It takes advantage of the implicit operator functionality in order to return the internal `EventDataBatch` variable, `_batch`, when these methods are called.
 It also is a straightforward implementation that achieves the goal of allowing events to be seen by the application.

-#### Trade-offs
+### Trade-offs

-The trade-off of this approach is that as mentioned above it does not prevent issues where the two distinct set of events (the actual `EventBatch` events and the visible list of events) go out of sync.
+The trade-off of this approach is that as mentioned above it does not prevent issues where the two distinct set of events (the actual events contained in the `EventDataBatch` and the visible list of events) go out of sync.
 There are two ways that this could happen, the first is if the events returned by `ObservableDataBatch.Events` are mutated by the application.
 The second way this could happen is if `TryAdd` is called on the reference to the `EventDataBatch` after it has been casted from an `ObservableEventDataBatch`, this would call `EventDataBatch.TryAdd()` rather than `ObservableEventDataBatch.TryAdd()` leading to added events being in the actual batch to send that are not reflected in the visible `ObservableDataBatch.Events` variable.

 ### Using the Observable Data Batch